How to Avoid Airline Overweight Baggage Fees in 2026

 Tip 1: Weigh at home, every time

-A digital luggage scale costs $12–$18 and pays for itself the first time it stops a $100 surprise.
-Hook the scale to the handle, lift, and read.
-Do this before you leave for the airport — not at the curb.
+A digital luggage scale costs $12–$18 and pays for itself the first time.
+Hook it to the handle, lift, read.

 Tip 2: Move heavy items to your carry-on

-On most US carriers, the carry-on has no published weight limit — it just has to fit overhead.
-That means boots, books, electronics, and dense items belong in the carry-on.
-On European and Middle Eastern carriers this won't work (they enforce a 7–10 kg cabin limit), so check before relying on it.
+On most US carriers, the carry-on has no published weight limit.
+Boots, books, electronics, dense items belong in the carry-on.
+On European and Middle Eastern carriers this won't work (7–10 kg cabin limit), so check first.

 Tip 3: Use the second-bag arbitrage

-Sometimes splitting one 60 lb bag into two 30 lb bags is cheaper than paying overweight.
-Example on Delta:
+Sometimes splitting one 60 lb bag into two 30 lb bags is cheaper.
+On Delta:

 Tip 4: Wear your heaviest items

-Boots, a heavy jacket, and a hoodie can add 4–5 lb to your person and remove them from your bag.
-Wear them through security, stuff the jacket in the overhead bin once you're seated.
-It looks silly.
-It saves $100.
+Boots, heavy jacket, hoodie can add 4–5 lb to your person.
+Wear them through security, stuff the jacket in the overhead bin once seated.
+Saves $100.

 Tip 5: Ship the heavy stuff ahead

-If your bag is consistently over 50 lb, you have too much stuff for one airline ticket.
-Ship a box ahead 5–7 days early using a standard carrier or a luggage shipper.
+If your bag is consistently over 50 lb, ship a box ahead 5–7 days early.
 Our ship-vs-check breakdown shows the exact break-even point.

 Tip 6: Know the elite/credit-card waivers

-Most US airline-branded credit cards waive the first checked bag for the cardholder and travel companions on the same reservation.
-Elite status from a frequent-flyer program often waives bag fees entirely and sometimes overweight up to 70 lb.
-Before paying out of pocket, check:
+Most US airline credit cards waive the first checked bag for the cardholder and travel companions.
+Elite status often waives bag fees entirely.
+Before paying:

-- The fare class — some basic-economy fares waive benefits even with status
+- Check the fare class — basic economy may waive benefits even with status

 The bottom line

-Overweight fees are predictable, and predictable means avoidable.
-Buy a luggage scale, learn your airline's exact fee tiers, and you'll never get hit by a 6 a.m. counter surprise again.
+Overweight fees are predictable, which means avoidable.
+Buy a scale, learn your fee tiers, and you'll never get hit by a 6 a.m. counter surprise again.

 Need to estimate a shipment?